JBarth86/365-days/March/3-23-2023-day-1/README.md

 I used Python for this one just because that's what I've been using lately.
 For me the thought process went something like this:

-- step 1: get rid of the trash text i.e. white space, special characters, and apostrophys that weren't part of a word.
+- step 1: get rid of the trash text i.e. white space, special characters, and apostrophes that weren't part of a word.

 - step 2: reduce the list of words in the cleaned up text to a dictionary listing each unique word with its associated count.